klayu/hb_beacon/content/en/blog/is-romance-in-the-air-infj-meets-infp.md

 Taking on too much to please others is a problem they have in common.
 Also, they may give others the impression that they agree on the details of a project when in fact they do not.
 This is true of them as friends as well as participants in the larger community.
 They need to assert themselves more and learn to be honest, giving negative feedback when it’s important.

 **Romance**
 When INFPs fall in love with INFJs, the natural reserve of the former makes it hard for them to express their affection in words.
 It’s a little easier for the INFJ, who can also be shy but is better at taking action.

+{{<

+leftbanner src="/images/cc1.gif"

-Both can be eloquent in their physical expressions of love.
-As lovers, they are tender and creative.
-This helps keep the relationship anchored.
+text1="Both can be eloquent in their physical expressions of love. "

+text2="As lovers, they are tender and creative.
+This helps keep the relationship anchored."

+>}}

 The two types are sensitive and easily hurt.
 One or the other can easily misinterpret a casual statement, offhand action, or forgotten promise and feel rejected.
 When one says, “I’ll be late tonight” as he or she leaves the house and means nothing more than that, the other may give the statement a sinister interpretation.
 To avoid bruised egos, they need to remember the importance of frequent reality checks.